 Listening is often overlooked, but it’s one of the most important forms of communication.
 Strong listening skills are a core component of effective communication, as they involve not only hearing but also actively engaging with the speaker.
 Active listening includes focusing fully on the speaker, understanding their intent, and responding thoughtfully.

 Good listening builds trust.
 It signals respect and reduces misunderstandings.
-Summarizing what you heard in your own words demonstrates understanding and engagement, while asking clarifying questions and acknowledging emotions all turn listening into a visible part of the conversation.
-Improving your active listening skills helps you communicate better with others when conducting a meeting, presentation, or even in one-on-one conversations.
-Active listening is increasingly classified as a core communication form important for building trust in negotiations.
+Summarizing what you heard in your own words demonstrates understanding and engagement, while asking clarifying questions and acknowledging emotions make listening a visible part of the conversation.

 In negotiations, leadership, and customer interactions, listening is often what determines whether communication succeeds.